Crystal15118/Oneshot-Endfight-Simulator/README.md

 It is highly recommended to use jre/jdk 21 because other versions may or may not work for the program.

 ## Can be used for
-Finding the fastest endfight anyone can get using oneshot on a big list of seeds.
+Finding the fastest endfight anyone can get using oneshot on a seed or a big list of seeds.

+## Support Server
+If you have any questions, feedback, suggestions or need help with setting up the simulator, join the [discord server](https://discord.gg/c7zQkd2bcy).